 Absorption of Isosorbide Dinitrate after oral dosing is nearly complete, but bioavailability is highly variable (10% to 90%), with extensive first-pass metabolism in the liver.
 Serum levels reach their maxima about an hour after ingestion.
 The average bioavailability of ISDN is about 25%; most studies have observed progressive increases in bioavailability during chronic therapy.

-Once absorbed, the distribution volume of Isosorbide Dinitrate is 2 to 4 L/kg, and this volume is cleared at the rate of 2 to 4 L/min, so Isosorbide Dinitrate's half-life in serum is about an hour.
+Once absorbed, the volume of distribution of Isosorbide Dinitrate is 2 to 4 L/kg, and this volume is cleared at the rate of 2 to 4 L/min, so ISDN’s half-life in serum is about an hour.
 Since the clearance exceeds hepatic blood flow, considerable extrahepatic metabolism must also occur.
 Clearance is affected primarily by denitration to the 2-mononitrate (15 to 25%) and the 5-mononitrate (75 to 85%).

 Few well-controlled clinical trials of organic nitrates have been designed to detect rebound or withdrawal effects.
-In one such trial, however, subjects receiving nitroglycerin had less exercise tolerance at the end of the daily dose-fiee interval than the parallel group receiving placebo.
-The incidence, magnitude, and clinical significance of similar phenomena in patients receiving Isosorbide Dinitrate have not been studied.
+In one such trial, however, subjects receiving nitroglycerin had less exercise tolerance at the end of the daily dose-free interval than the parallel group receiving placebo.
+The incidence, magnitude, and clinical significance of similar phenomena in patients receiving ISDN have not been studied.

-In clinical trials, immediate-release oral ISDN has been administered in a variety of regimens, with total daily doses ranging from 30 mg to 480 mg.
-Controlled trials of single oral doses of ISDN have demonstrated effective reductions in exercise-related angina for up to 8 hours.
+In clinical trials, immediate-release oral Isosorbide Dinitrate has been administered in a variety of regimens, with total daily doses ranging from 30 mg to 480 mg.
+Controlled trials of single oral doses of Isosorbide Dinitrate have demonstrated effective reductions in exercise-related angina for up to 8 hours.
 Anti-anginal activity is present about 1 hour after dosing.

-From large, well-controlled studies of other nitrates, it is reasonable to believe that the maximal achievable daily duration of anti-anginal effect from ISDN is about 12 hours.
-No dosing regimen for ISDN has, however, ever actually been shown to achieve this duration of effect.
-One study of 8 patients administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 0800, 1300, and 1800 hours for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24 hour period.
+From large, well-controlled studies of other nitrates, it is reasonable to believe that the maximal achievable daily duration of anti-anginal effect from Isosorbide Dinitrate is about 12 hours.
+No dosing regimen for Isosorbide Dinitrate, however, has ever actually been shown to achieve this duration of effect.
+One study of 8 patients, who were administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 0800, 1300, and 1800 hours for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24 hour period.

 Indications and Usage for Isosorbide Dinitrate

-Isosorbide Dinitrate Tablets, USP (Oral) are indicated for the prevention of angina pectoris due to coronary artery disease.
-The onset of action of immediate-release oral ISDN is not sufficiently rapid for this product to be useful in aborting an acute anginal episode.
+Isosorbide Dinitrate tablets are indicated for the prevention of angina pectoris due to coronary artery disease.
+The onset of action of immediate-release oral Isosorbide Dinitrate is not sufficiently rapid for this product to be useful in aborting an acute anginal episode.

 Allergic reactions to organic nitrates are extremely rare, but they do occur.
-Isosorbide Dinitrate Tablets, USP (oral) are contraindicated in patients who are allergic to ISDN or any of its other ingredients.
+Isosorbide Dinitrate tablets are contraindicated in patients who are allergic to Isosorbide Dinitrate or any of its other ingredients.

 Severe hypotension, particularly with upright posture, may occur with even small doses of Isosorbide Dinitrate.
 This drug should therefore be used with caution in patients who may be volume depleted or who, for whatever reason, are already hypotensive.
 Hypotension induced by Isosorbide Dinitrate may be accompanied by paradoxical bradycardia and increased angina pectoris.